Witiko/doctoral-thesis/main.md

 At ARQMath-1, we showed that MIRMU-Ensemble was more accurate than any individual information retrieval system from our MIRMU team.
-When we used MIRMU-Ensemble to ensemble all non-baseline primary systems, we received the highest accuracy in the competition, which indicates that MIRMU-Ensemble can benefit from a large number of systems.
+When we used MIRMU-Ensemble to ensemble all non-baseline primary systems, we received the best accuracy in the competition, which indicates that MIRMU-Ensemble can benefit from a large number of systems.

 At ARQMath-2, we showed that all our four rank-based fusion techniques were